Hutlaw/bbpa/README.md

 - If `npm start` fails, look at the error message in the terminal.
 Usually it tells you which dependency or file is missing.
 - Make sure Node.js is installed if running locally: `node -v` and `npm -v` should print versions.
 - If a command returns "permission denied", try `chmod +x <script>` or run with `./<script>` from the project root.
+- Sometimes just running `npm install` can fix some errors.

 Where to get help
 - If you made this project from a course or a friend, ask them first.